Richardn2002/Game-of-Life-in-Javascript/README.md

 The game gives us an insight:If 4 simple rules can let life appear from the chaos and ashes,maybe some simple rules of physics can create microbes and eventually,humans in the way the game does.

 --------------------
-For saving the results,I embed hongru's canvas2image code(https://github.com/hongru/canvas2image).This means:
+For saving the results,I embed hongru's canvas2image code(https://github.com/hongru/canvas2image) .This means:
 1.You must be connected to the Internet to experience the full functions of my code.
 2.I must mention his/her name.